 However, broadly speaking, all essays share the following features:

 Essays need an introduction to establish and focus the parameters of the discussion that will follow.
 You may find it helpful to divide the introduction into areas to demonstrate your breadth and engagement with the essay question.
 You might define specific terms in the introduction to show your engagement with the essay question; for example, ‘This is a large topic which has been variously discussed by many scientists and commentators.
-The principle tension is between the views of X and Y who define the main issues as…’ Breadth might be demonstrated by showing the range of viewpoints from which the essay question could be considered; for example, ‘A variety of factors including economic, social and political, influence A and B. This essay will focus on the social and economic aspects, with particular emphasis on…..’
+The principal tension is between the views of X and Y who define the main issues as…’ Breadth might be demonstrated by showing the range of viewpoints from which the essay question could be considered; for example, ‘A variety of factors including economic, social and political, influence A and B. This essay will focus on the social and economic aspects, with particular emphasis on…..’

 Watch this two-minute video to learn more about how to plan and structure an introduction: